felixlapierre/felixlapierre/README.md

 My main interest is web development.
 I mostly focus on the backend, but I can get by in the frontend too.

 I also have a casual interest in game programming, and that's how I learned to code when I started in 2016.
+My current project is called Earthrite, a mix between the deckbuilder and farming simulator genres - [you can go play it here!](https://github.com/felixlapierre/farmingDeckbuilder/)

 #### What I'm working on

-Right now, I've been a developer at AppDirect since June 2021 in the Invoicing team.
+Right now, I'm a Senior Software Developer at Slalom Build 🚀

+Before that, I worked at AppDirect as a Software Developer on the Core Billing team (2021-2024)

 #### I've done a couple of internships